Destination Pakistan Guide

 Vibrant Festivals

-• Naltar Ski Festival: An international ski competition held in Naltar every February.
+Naltar Ski Festival: An annual international skiing competition held in February at Naltar.

-• Navroz: Celebrated on March 21st to welcome the new year with blossoms.
+Navroz: Celebrated on 21 March, marking the beginning of the new year with vibrant blossoms.

-• Shandur Polo Festival: An iconic event occurring every July on the highest and most historic polo ground, featuring the rivalry between Gilgit and Chitral polo teams.
+Shandur Polo Festival: A legendary event occurring in July on the highest and most historic polo ground, featuring a riveting polo competition between the teams of Gilgit and Chitral.

 Thriving Economy